mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Very Long +100% +100% +25% —

 **Heavy Barrel:** A Heavy barrel dissipates heat better than a standard one.
-This is important when undertaking sus- tained fire, as heat build-up can damage a weapon or cause a malfunction.
+This is important when undertaking sus-tained fire, as heat build-up can damage a weapon or cause a malfunction.
 A Heavy barrel doubles the number of rounds in which sustained fire can be maintained before malfunctions become possible.
 Any barrel length can be